byn9826/words-count/README.md

 # Words Count
-Words count for multi-languages paragraph mixed with numbers and punctuations.
+Words count for multi-languages paragraph mixed with numbers and punctuation.
 One rule apply to all.

 [See Test Case](https://byn9826.github.io/words-count/)